LAZ-695: First prototype

-The first prototype was produced just in time for the 20th Congress of the Communist Party of the Soviet Union, on 12 February 1956, and got the name LAZ-695 “Lvov”.
+The first prototype was produced just in time for the 20th Congress of the Communist Party of the Soviet Union, on 12 February 1956, and got the name LAZ-695 "Lviv".

 For the first time in the Soviet Union, the bus received a rear-longitudinal-engine with rear-wheel-drive layout (Predecessors from ZIS had a front-engine-layout).
 For this purpose, a 6-cylinder engine ZIL-158L was installed, which was afterwards also used in the city bus ZIL-158.

-Also not typical for the soviet bus industry was the new body with a self-supporting integral body design.
+Atypical for the Soviet bus industry, the new body features a self-supporting integral body design.
 An integral design consists of extruded profiles that are collected into a grid frame along with other supporting components, such as engine and axles.

-One other cutting edge feature was the leaf spring suspension system.
+Another cutting edge feature was the leaf spring suspension system.
 It had a stabilized stiffness and was independently from the load case.

 In front of every window leaf were installed little transparent plexiglass air reflectors.
 It was a specific feature of all prototypes, but was removed from the serial models due to bigger window leafs.

-For the main windows there was used the highly strong glass type stalinite, which was invented in the Donbas glass factories in 1934.
+The main windows used a highly durable type of glass called stalinite, which was invented in Donbas glass factories in 1934.

 The rear entrance door consisted of 4 foldable segments and opened pneumatically inwards and the front two-segment door opened manually outwards.

-The wheel rims got chrome-plated hubcaps.
-This property was retained in all prototypes and serial models and have become a distinctive attribute of the 695/697 and 699 series respectively.
+The wheel rims have chrome-plated hubcaps.
+This feature was retained in all prototypes and serial models and have become a distinctive attribute of the 695/697 and 699 series, respectively.

-When came out of the factory doors, the first prototype was still very raw.
-So it was profoundly modified in the course of the experiments.
-One of the main weaknesses was the narrow inner space design, as for a vehicle, advertised as a bus for urban purposes.
-Like the inner space, also the doors were too small and offered not enough place for increased passenger flow.
-Another bigger problem was the engine cooling system.
-Due to the rear-engine layout, the radiator got insufficient cooling air volume.
-The lateral air intakes did not help to solve the problem.
+The first prototype was still very rudimentary after it rolled out of the factory.
+As such, it was greatly modified during the subsequent experiments.
+One of the main weaknesses was the inner space design, which is too narrow for a vehicle advertised as a bus for urban use.
+Likewise, the doors were too small and offered not enough place for increased passenger flow.
+Another major problem was the engine cooling system.
+Due to the rear-engine layout, the radiator takes insufficient cooling air volume.
+The lateral air intakes did not help solve the problem.